percona/everest-doc/docs/use/database_view.md

 ## Restores

-The **Restores** tab displays the details of the restores for that database including the date and time of the restore.
+The **Restores** tab displays a list of the database restores along with their respective dates and timestamps.
+This way, you can easily track and manage the history of all the restores that have been performed on the database.

+To delete this restore, click the ellipsis (...) menu next to the database and click **Delete**.

 ![!image](../images/database_restores.png)